Aquafortis/woo-align-buttons/README.md

 ### Description

-This lightweight plugin will automatically align your WooCommerce 'Add to cart' buttons.
+This lightweight plugin will automatically align your WooCommerce "Add to cart" buttons.

-Nothing looks worse than visiting a WooCommerce shop page to find the 'Add to cart' buttons scattered all over the place like a dog's breakfast.
+Nothing looks worse than visiting a WooCommerce shop page to find the "Add to cart" buttons scattered all over the place like a dog's breakfast.

 This simple plugin solves that problem with a little javascript, and without modifying any core files or templates.